Enterthusiast/angular2-easy-forms/README.md

-# Angular 2 Easy Forms
+# Angular 2 Easy Forms - Enterthusiast
 Is a library for simplification of forms in Angular 2.
 Its meant for quick creation of forms and form validation.

 The library is inspired by [angular.io dynamic forms](https://angular.io/docs/ts/latest/cookbook/dynamic-form.html).

 You can find a live example [here](http://flauc.github.io/angular2-easy-forms)

+@enterthusiast humbly modified it for his needs.

 ## Documentation
 1. [Setup](#setup)